-First of all, if you think the sea in Cancun is as flat as a board because that is how it looks like in those postcards and magazine covers… Well, let me tell you that there are a few spots where things are very different, especially during the hurricane season that is from June to November.
+First of all, if you think the sea in Cancun is as flat as a board because that is how it looks like in those postcards and magazine covers… Well, let me tell you that there are a few spots where things are very different, especially during the hurricane season, between June and November.

-Cancun sure sounds like a weird destination to go surfing in Mexico, especially when this amazing country has spots like Puerto Escondido or Ensenada.
+Cancun sure sounds like a weird destination to go surfing in Mexico, especially when this amazing country has spots like Puerto Escondido and Baja California.
 However, this coastal city has a lot to offer to surfers that makes it worth exploring this summer.

 Surfing in Cancun is delightful because you do not need a wetsuit, which in my opinion is the best because you feel more flexible.
 And as you surf, you'll have one hell of a view because the sea in Cancun is unbelievably blue and crystalline.
 The waves may not be extra-large as most surfers would like them to be, but they sure are a gorgeous shade of blue.

 Finding them is not so difficult; you just need to know where to look.
 The first step is to locate the best beaches to surf – they’re all on the northern side of the Hotel Zone.
 This place is where the best resorts, clubs, and restaurants are, and it has the interesting feature of being a very long yet narrow piece of land.
 It extends for a little over 25 kilometers (15.5 miles) and it looks like this: